LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week5/code-exercises/week05exercises/README.md

 Uncontended lock                     11.7 ns       0.46   33554432
 ```

 Looking at the above result, we cannot say anything about Thread create start join as it was not mentioned in the slides.
-Otherwise every performance measure seems to take a but longer than what was in the slides, which in most cases is a rather small deviation from the slides.
+Otherwise every performance measure seems to take a bit longer than what was in the slides, which in most cases is a rather small deviation from the slides.
 Only Thread create start deviates by quite a lot from the slides (by a factor of 10).
 All these deviations could be due to the use of different operating systems, different version of JVM and so on.

 ***